DJDanl/cpp-docs.pt-br/docs/standard-library/vector-class.md

 ### <a name="parameters"></a>Parâmetros

+*Primeiro*
-`First` Posição do primeiro elemento no intervalo de elementos a serem copiados.
+ A posição do primeiro elemento no intervalo de elementos a ser copiado.

+*último*
-`Last` Posição do primeiro elemento além do intervalo de elementos a serem copiados.
+ A posição do primeiro elemento após o intervalo de elementos a ser copiado.

+*Contagem*
-`Count` O número de cópias de um elemento que está sendo inserido no vector.
+ O número de cópias de um elemento sendo inserido no vetor.

+*Val*
-`Val` O valor do elemento que está sendo inserido no vector.
+ O valor do elemento sendo inserido no vetor.

+*IList*
-`IList` O lista_de_inicializadores que contém os elementos para inserir.
+ A initializer_list que contém os elementos a serem inseridos.

 ### <a name="remarks"></a>Comentários